YuhanL1n/CSCI5828/homework01.md

     documentation needs 13 aspects of the software to make itself clear.

-4. Define what Brooks means by a silver bullet and reconstruct his argument as to why he believes there is no silver bullet for software engineering.
+**4. Define what Brooks means by a silver bullet and reconstruct his argument as to why he believes there is no silver bullet for software engineering.**

     A single technique or technology that by itself can deliver one order-magnitude improvement to some aspect of software development.